Constraints on the magnetic field evolution in tokamak power plants: Introduction

+Extrapolations based on decades of non-ignited tokamak experiments by thousands of people underlie the development of the designs for ARC and STEP.
+Two points should be considered.
+First, extrapolations do not override the validity of fundamental physics.
+For example, Faraday's Law, not large extrapolations from experiments, must be trusted if there are disagreements.
+Second, the empirical finding that $n\tau_ET$ rapidly degrades with pulse length must be shown to be misleading, either by experiments or by a convincing theory.
+Should this be an objective of SPARC before the design of ARC is settled?

 Diversity of concepts is important for the development and optimization of fusion.
-Nevertheless, the development of fusion within a minimal time and cost requires an informed allocation of resources among the various concepts using theoretical and computational assessments.
+Nevertheless, the development of fusion with minimal time and cost requires an informed allocation of resources among the various concepts using not only empirical assessments but also theory and computation.

-Commonwealth Fusion Systems (CFS) is proceeding on a fast timescale to operate the SPARC tokamak \cite{SPARC Overview2020} in order to develop the knowledge needed for a demonstration fusion power plant, ARC.
-It is of importance to clarify operational constraints and control issues of tokamak power plants, such as ARC, and how these issues can be addressed using SPARC.

-Tokamak Energy is on a similar timescale with its STEP prototype spherical tokamak power plant \cite{STEP:2024,STEP-Overview}.

-As will be shown, the basic operational constraints and control issues are defined by analytic theory, but could be refined by feasible computational simulations from startup to shutdown of plasmas in envisioned prototype experiments.
-SPARC will be used for illustrations of these constraints.